-144 Note that the language of this requested determination is updated from the original Ameren Illinois filing to include additional language provided in Ameren Illinois' comments on the draft 2015 Procurement Plan.
+150 Note that the language of this requested determination is updated from the original Ameren Illinois filing to include additional language provided in Ameren Illinois' comments on the draft 2015 Procurement Plan.

-- "In the event the ICC does not approve the consensus item from the Staff Report regarding using savings estimates based on the current IL-TRM and NTG, AIC is formally requesting that these values be deemed for the implementation and evaluation for the determination of achieved savings on an annual basis." (pg.
-14)145 - "AIC intends to continue to treat Section 8-103 and 16-111.5B evaluation budgets as merged and operated as a single budget; to the extent ICC approval is necessary to continue this practice, AIC requests it." (pg.
+• "AIC intends to continue to treat Section 8-103 and 16-111.5B evaluation budgets as merged and operated as a single budget; to the extent ICC approval is necessary to continue this practice, AIC requests it." (pg.
 21)